-Below is an overview of research projects that were carried out by student teams in the project course »Visualizing cultural collections« taught by Prof. Dr. Marian Dörk since 2014.
+Below is an overview of research projects that were carried out by student teams in the project course »Visualizing cultural collections« taught by Prof. Dr. Marian Dörk from 2014 to 2018.
 Students with different disciplinary backgrounds including design, media studies, information science, and cultural management analyzed existing interfaces and developed new approaches for different case studies in collaboration with a broad range of cultural institutions.

 Book people portraits 1